 Later that day we came across one bear all snuggled up sleeping, and another bear who was walking in that direction.
 Everyone thought that when they got face to face they might spar.
 Sparring is like play fighting.
 Figuring out who the better bear is without killing each other.
 The one kept walking, and when the sleeping bear noticed, he started to wake up.
 They started walking towards each other, things were looking promising.
 They were feet away from each other and getting closer.
 Then it was a quick sniff of each other’s face and the one that intruded on the nap decided he didn’t want trouble so he turned around and kept on walking.

-There were sleeping bears.
-There were walking bears.
-We got near the tundra lodge for the other tour company and there was a bear there who was checking out the quality of the tires!
+There were sleeping polar bears.
+There were walking polar bears.
+We got near the tundra lodge of the other tour company and there was a bear there who was checking out the quality of the tires!
 That was another thing I was hoping for, but we didn’t see.
-I really wanted a bear to get up on their back legs and lean against our rover with us looking down at him.
+I really wanted a bear to get up on its back legs and lean against our rover with us looking down at him.
 Smell polar bear breath.
-However, this is in their natural habitats, and it’s done as naturally as possible, so if a bear doesn’t feel like doing something, you can’t make them!
+However, this is in their natural habitats, and it’s done as naturally as possible, so if polar bears don’t feel like doing something, you can’t make them!

 The next day was our last in Churchill and we were so excited to hear that the helicopters were flying!
 Riding in a helicopter is something that’s been on my bucket list, so I can’t tell you how excited I was for this part!